 Here’s a detailed guide with further explanation of how to analyze and improve your payment acceptance.

-Customer retention rate vs customer churn rate
+The difference between customer retention rate vs. customer churn rate

-First, think carefully about your customer retention rate vs your customer churn rate.
+First, think carefully about your customer retention rate vs. your customer churn rate.
 As a reminder, retention rate is the proportion of customers you've retained over a specific time period.

 It's the direct opposite of churn rate.
 For example, if your retention rate is 80%, your churn rate will be 20%.